-The compensation committee is responsible for determining, or recommending to our board of directors for determination, the compensation, if any, of our chief executive officer and all of our other executive officers, reviewing our reimbursement to FB Advisor of the allocable portion of overhead and other expenses incurred by FB Advisor in performing its obligations under the administration agreement, including the allocable portion of the cost of our executive officers and their respective staffs, on an annual basis and has the authority to engage compensation consultants following consideration of certain factors related to such consultants' independence.
+The compensation committee is responsible for determining, or recommending to our board of directors for determination, the compensation, if any, of our chief executive officer and all of our other executive officers.
+The compensation committee is also responsible for reviewing on an annual basis our reimbursement to FB Advisor of the allocable portion of the cost of our executive officers and their respective staffs made pursuant to the administration agreement.
+The compensation committee has the authority to engage compensation consultants following consideration of certain factors related to such consultants' independence.
 The members of the compensation committee are Messrs.
-Chandler, Frank and Mendelson, each of whom are independent.
+Chandler, Frank and Hughes, each of whom are independent.
 Mr. Chandler serves as chairman of the compensation committee.
-The compensation committee, which was established on April 16, 2014, held one meeting during the fiscal year ended December 31, 2014.
+The compensation committee held one meeting during the fiscal year ended December 31, 2015.